 Completing a thesis involves a number of discrete steps and also requires submitting several forms in a timely fashion.
 It is your responsibility to make sure that this is done.
-All forms are available in the Religious Studies department office.
-Those required by the Graduate School are available: http://graduateschool.uncc.edu/current-students/forms deciding on a committee chair.
-Among them are the person's research expertise and publication record, the person's current areas of interest, and the ability of the person to facilitate your post-M.A. plans.
-You may find classroom experience, faculty publication records, faculty websites, direct meetings, and discussion with students and other faculty helpful in making this decision.
+Those required by the Graduate School are available at http://graduateschool.uncc.edu/current-students/forms

 Choose a thesis committee chair.
 Your committee chair will act as your advisor and help you select courses and a research topic.
 You are encouraged to select a committee chair after one full semester of coursework (9 hours).
-You will want to weigh a number of factors in
+You will want to weigh a number of factors in deciding on a committee chair.
+Among them are the person's research expertise and publication record, the person's current areas of interest, and the ability of the person to facilitate your post-M.A. plans.
+You may find classroom experience, faculty publication records, faculty websites, direct meetings, and discussion with students and other faculty helpful in making this decision.